Brian T. Moynihan, Chair

 Bank of America

-In that vein, the Council launched a new, flagship initiative, the National Commission on Innovation and Competitiveness Frontiers (Commission).
-The Commission is a multi-year national movement to transform the way in which we innovate across the United States, and to drive long-term productivity and inclusive prosperity.
+To understand better this changing world and to position America and Americans for success, the Council launched the National Commission on Innovation and Competitiveness Frontiers (Commission) – a multi-year movement to transform how we innovate across the United States, and to drive long-term productivity growth, national security, and inclusive prosperity.

 Bank of America